vinayydv3695/HollowDots/README.md

 # HollowDots

-These are my personal dotfiles for Hyprland on Arch Linux.
+These are my personal dotfiles and a tribute to Hollow knight and we are getting silksong lol . for Hyprland on Arch Linux.
 They are designed to be a complete and easy-to-use setup that is both beautiful and efficient.
+(Hornet Would be proud of me SHAWWWWWWW!!!)

 ---